arielgee/Sage-Like/.misc/tasks.md

 * rename #_removeXMLParsingErrors to #_fixXMLParsingErrors in preperation to adding the full HTML entities decode-map (rename also in here)
 * get HTML Named character references decode JSON list from https://html.spec.whatwg.org/entities.json
 * save entities decode-map as JS object script file in /shared as `xmlUnknownNamedEntities.js`. load script only where its needed (manifest.json, feedPreview.html, panel.html)
-	* file include old decode-map of `unknownNamedEntityInXMLToDecimal.entities` as `XMLUnknownNamedEntities.decodeMap_partial`
+	* file include old decode-map of `unknownNamedEntityInXMLToHex.entities` as `XMLUnknownNamedEntities.decodeMap_partial`
-* set to `unknownNamedEntityInXMLToDecimal.entities` in common.js only when exists: `(typeof XMLUnknownNamedEntities !== "undefined")`
+* set to `unknownNamedEntityInXMLToHex.entities` in common.js only when exists: `(typeof XMLUnknownNamedEntities !== "undefined")`
 * in FeedFactory.#_createXmlFeed()
 	* change: `_fixXMLParsingErrors(XMLUnknownNamedEntities.decodeMap)` and then `parseFromString()`
 	* to: `parseFromString()`, if fail `_fixXMLParsingErrors(XMLUnknownNamedEntities.decodeMap)` and then `parseFromString()`